Jonathunky/everyfruitcase/pages/everycase/MPU73.md

-# iPhone 14 Pro Max  with MagSafe - Clear Case
+# iPhone 14  with MagSafe - Clear Case

 [Return to previous page](/iphone_14)